The best lawyers for serious criminal defense.

 Our lawyers are among the best criminal defense attorneys in the United States.
 Page Pate and Jess Johnson have been recognized for many years as “Super Lawyers” in criminal defense, in the Top 100 Lawyers by the National Trial Lawyers, and Georgia Trend’s Legal Elite.
 More importantly, our firm has won dozens of serious criminal trials in federal courts across the country.
-We have also kept clients from being charged in international criminal investigations in Spain, England, Ireland and the Bahamas.
+We have also kept clients from being charged and/or avoid being incarcerated in international criminal investigations in Spain, England, Ireland, Italy, and the Bahamas.

 In addition to our impressive record of “not guilty” verdicts in criminal trials, our firm has also obtained pretrial dismissals and very favorable plea deals in many other criminal cases without the need for a trial.
 In fact, we are not aware of any criminal defense law firm with more recent successful results in serious criminal cases.

 FEDERAL DRUG CONSPIRACY – NOT GUILTY